yashi-star/AI-ML/README.md

-"# AI-ML"
-#  Human Psychological Counselor Webapp
+#  Human Psychological Counselling Platform

 ## Overview
-PsycoCouncil is an advanced psychological counseling platform integrating cutting-edge technologies such as Computer Vision and Signal Processing for precise emotion recognition and heart rate analysis.
-Through the utilization of these sophisticated methods, PsycoCouncil aims to deliver comprehensive and accurate insights to enhance the counseling experience for individuals seeking psychological support.
+"PsycoCouncil" is an innovative psychological counseling platform designed to enhance the counseling experience by integrating advanced technologies.
+It leverages Computer Vision to precisely recognize emotions, analyzing facial expressions and micro-expressions for accurate emotional assessment.
+Additionally, Signal Processing is employed to monitor heart rate, offering real-time physiological insights.
+These technologies work together to provide a detailed and comprehensive analysis, enabling counselors to better understand and support their clients.
+The platform generates personalized reports for patients, summarizing the findings and recommendations based on the collected data.

 ## Cite
   ```